SERVICE ALERT!

 • Your complaint cannot be within the jurisdiction of another person or entity.

-Patient Ombudsman is generally an office of last resort.
-This means that you need to try to address your issue through any available complaint process at the health sector organization before contacting our office.
+Patient Ombudsman is an office of last resort.
+This means that you need to try to address your issue through the complaint process at the health sector organization before contacting our office.
 If you are not sure about your next steps, please give us a call and we can try to help refer you to the right place or direct you to someone who may be able to assist you.

-Patient Ombudsman receives written complaints online, by fax or by regular mail.
+You can submit a complaint through our online complaint form, by fax or by regular mail.
 You can also call us for assistance in filing your complaint.

 Patient Ombudsman’s services are free of charge.

 If we are unable to come to a satisfactory resolution, Patient Ombudsman may consider conducting an investigation.
-An investigation is a formal process which involves providing notices to the health sector organization and complainant that an investigation is going to take place.
+An investigation is a formal process that involves providing notices to the health sector organization and complainant that an investigation is going to take place.
 Patient Ombudsman has the power to compel the production of information from health sector organizations and anyone who provides services through or on behalf of the organization, obtain warrants for entry, summons people to give evidence under oath and make recommendations to the health sector organization.

 Patient Ombudsman can start an investigation on our own initiative, without a specific complaint.
-Generally, these investigations will focus on systemic concerns in health sector organizations.
+Generally, these investigations focus on systemic concerns in health sector organizations.

 Patient Ombudsman is fully compliant with the Accessibility for Ontarians with Disabilities Act (AODA).
 Accommodation will be provided to meet the needs of individuals wishing to access our services.
-In an effort to make our services accessible, we provide, for example: interpretative services when communicating with our staff; information pamphlets in multiple languages; and, an AODA compliant website.
+In an effort to make our services accessible, we provide, for example: interpretative services when communicating with our staff; information pamphlets in multiple languages; and an AODA compliant website.

 Was this page helpful?